bmaitner/RBIEN/cran-comments.md

 >Can you look for the long hangs in the vignettes?

 * The vignette build times may have been slow due to server load.
-I've re-run them a few times locally and it takes approximately 2.5 minutes to build both per system.time(build_vignettes())
+I've re-run them a few times locally and it takes approximately 2.5 minutes to build both vignettes per system.time(build_vignettes())

 * Re: the certificate problem with https://www.top-thesaurus.org/: we don't maintain this website so we cannot fix this issue directly.
 By way of a solution, I've updated the vignette so that a hyperlink won't be generated and the link will be rendered as plain text.